RobotExMachina/Machina.NET/docs/DEV - Revisions.md

 ## BUILD 1205
-- [ ] Update readme with KUKA implementation and development levels.
 - [ ] Rework all rotation definitions, add different definition modes, write testing suit, make this good once and for all!
 - [ ] QUATERINONS:
     - [x] Quaternion Implementation